Last Updated: April 2, 2017

 How much do ultrasound technicians make?
 Ultrasound technicians earned a mean average annual salary of $71,750 which breaks down to $34.49 per hour based on 2016 salary analysis from the BLS.gov.
 For the median average annual salary, the lowest ten percent of workers earned $48,660 or $23.39 dollars an hour.
 For the upper ten percent of ultrasound technician salaries, a worker earned an average annual salary of $99,100 or $47.64 an hour.
 However, there are several industry sectors for diagnostic medical sonographers that will influence the amount an ultrasound technician can earn.
 For example, one of the highest paying industry sectors for ultrasound techs are outpatient care centers.
 In this sector, an ultrasound tech can expect to earn an average annual mean salary of $82,940 or around $39.87 dollars per hour.
 For more common facilities such as hospitals, medical and diagnostic laboratories, and specialty hospitals, an ultrasound technician typically can earn an average mean salary between $71,510 to $73,400 annually.
 This salary range would break down to an average of $34.38 to $35.29 dollars per hour.
 The highest paying state for an ultrasound tech in 2016 was California with an annual average mean salary of $93,350 or $44.88 per hour.

-Ultrasound Technician Annual and Hourly Wages by State
+Ultrasound Technician Salary with Annual and Hourly Rates

 |Job Title||State||Hourly Rate||Annual Salary|

 |Ultrasound Technician||New Hampshire||$36.81||$76,560|